-You might find yourself ruminating repeatedly asking yourself, what is wrong, you might try and reach out to them ask them “ What is wrong? ” “ What happened. “ have I done something to upset you”, this is all giving the narcissist the attention they believe they are entitled to.
+You might find yourself ruminating repeatedly asking yourself, what is wrong, you might try and reach out to them and ask them “ What is wrong? ” “ What happened. “have I done something to upset you?”
+This is all giving the narcissist the attention they believe they are entitled to.

 The silent treatment can leave us feeling many things.
-Self-doubt, hurt, upset, confused, Anxiety, frustration, panic and even anger, therefore we might react to them and give them our attention, we might try to talk to them, we might call them, email, text, we might also get in touch with their family and friends, to find out where they are and if they are ok.
+Self-doubt, hurt, upset, confusion, Anxious, frustration, panic and even anger and resentment, therefore we might react to them and give them our attention, we might try to talk to them, we might call them, email, text, we might also get in touch with their family and friends, to find out where they are and if they are ok.

-We might end up ruminating continually asking ourself, what did I do?
+We might end up ruminating continually asking ourselves, what did I do?
 What happened?
 Was it me?
 Could I have done this?
 Why didn’t I do that?
-We can end up going over everything analysing everything we did everything we said and everything that happened on the lead up to, the narcissist’s silent treatment.
+We can end up going over everything analysing everything we did, everything we said and everything that happened in the lead-up to the narcissist’s silent treatment.
 We over analyse everything we did, rather than question their childish behaviour.
 We question ourselves wondering if we’ve hurt or upset them in some way.

 It’s harsh but, a narcissist is merely enjoying and taking great pleasure in playing with our feelings, we mean nothing to them.
-Not in the same way we think about others, we are just supply to them, and when we’re not supplying them with what they believe they are entitled to, the simply no longer care, they hold resentment and seek to cause us pain.
+Not, in the same way, we think about others, we are just supply to them, and when we’re not supplying them with what they believe they are entitled to, they simply no longer care, they hold resentment and seek to cause us pain.

 The narcissist enjoys the reactions they can get from you.
 They believe that they are superior to us, the more we react to them, the more in control of us they see themselves to be.